Ariane – Europe's launcher

 The Member States decided to develop the new Ariane 6 launch system Suring the ESA Council Meeting at Ministerial Level held in December 2014.
 This decision represented an important milestone.
 For the Ariane launch system to remain successful in international competition over the long term, it must not only be further developed technically, but also be operated economically.
 A prerequisite for achieving these goals was a restructuring of the European launcher sector; responsibilities, costs and risks will in future be shared between ESA and the European space industry.
 The launch costs should therefore be substantially reduced compared to Ariane 5.

 This cost reduction and the modernisation of the proven Ariane system are important advantages during the current rapid changes in the commercial launcher market, which new participants are increasingly entering.
 For Ariane 6, many components draw on the experience and technologies of Ariane 5.
 The designers have combined existing components that have proven reliable with new elements.
-The first flight of the approximately 60-metre-tall Ariane 6 launcher is planned for 9 July 2024.
+The new European launcher Ariane 6 was successfully launched into space on 9 July 2024.

 The new Ariane 6 uses the propellant combination of liquid hydrogen and liquid oxygen in both the main and upper stages.
 The new main stage is technologically based on the ‘old’ main stage of Ariane 5 but is designed to be cost-optimised.
 The upper stage is a modification of the new upper stage already planned for Ariane 5 ME, with the re-ignitable Vinci engine.
 Depending on the configuration, Ariane 6 can carry a payload of four-and-a-half or 12 tonnes to GTO; for this it is equipped with either two or four solid-propellant boosters.
 It is constructed by the European space company ArianeGroup.